-A seemingly boring vacation with two old ladies turns into a life changing experience for 12 year old Sofia, as she kisses a boy, reunites with estranged family and faces mortality on an idyllic island in the Mediterranean.
+A seemingly boring vacation with two old ladies turns into a life-changing experience for twelve-year-old Sofia as she kisses a boy, reunites with her estranged family and faces up to mortality on an idyllic island in the Mediterranean.

 DIRECTOR: Radivoje Andrić

 CAST: Klara Hrvanović, Dragana Varagic, Snjezana Sinovcic, Benjamín Lacko

 VFX: Marek Ježo

 PRODUCERS: Maja Popović, Milan Stojanović - SENSE Production (SRB)

 COPRODUCERS: Katarína Krnáčová - Silverart, s.r.o.
 (SK), Anikica Tilić Jurić - Kinorama (HR), Stefan Kitanov - Art Fest (BG)

 Radivoje Andrić is a film and television director who’s work has not only gained great popularity with audiences in the region, but some of his films have achieved cult status.
 He is one of the rare directors who’s work has been critically acclaimed and screen at numerous international festivals and loved by local and regional audiences as well.
 His first feature Three Palms for Two Punks and a Babe (1998) had a regional audience of 280.000 and the film was internationally screen at Cottbus.
 Sofia, Moscow, Prague, London…